top of page

 1. Product Development: Generative AI can analyse trends and customer feedback to provide insights for new financial products, services or experiences.
 Its ability to support hyper-personalisation and targeting, it can tailor offerings to meet changing customer needs with an amazing level of precision.

 2. Personalised Customer Experiences: In the same vein as generating customised content and solutions, banks can also use the same technologies and approaches to really get under the skin of each and every customer.
-By understanding and intuiting insights through customer behaviours allows the bank to offer a level of personalisation that goes beyond standard segmentation, directly speaking to individual customer preferences and life moments.
+By understanding and intuiting insights through customer behaviours allows the bank to offer advance customer segmentation and a level of personalisation that goes beyond standard segmentation, directly speaking to individual customer preferences and life moments.

 Generative AI's capability to support innovation and personalisation is starting to transform the banking landscape by making what was once deemed too hard to deliver at scale, suddenly very achievable.